Curiosity (rover): Robotic arm

 First drill tests (John Klein rock, Yellowknife Bay, February 2, 2013).

 The rover has a 2.1 m long robotic arm with a cross-shaped turret holding five devices that can spin through a 350° turning range.
 The arm makes use of three joints to extend it forward and to stow it again while driving.
 It has a mass of 30 kg and its diameter, including the tools mounted on it, is about 60 cm.
 It was designed, built, and tested by MDA US Systems, building upon their prior robotic arm work on the Mars Surveyor 2001 Lander, the Phoenix lander, and the two Mars Exploration Rovers, Spirit and Opportunity.

 Two of the five devices are in-situ or contact instruments known as the X-ray spectrometer (APXS), and the Mars Hand Lens Imager (MAHLI camera).
 The remaining three are associated with sample acquisition and sample preparation functions: a percussion drill; a brush; and mechanisms for scooping, sieving, and portioning samples of powdered rock and regolith.
 The diameter of the hole in a rock after drilling is 1.6 cm and up to 5 cm deep.
 The drill carries two spare bits.
 The rover's arm and turret system can place the APXS and MAHLI on their respective targets, and also obtain powdered sample from rock interiors, and deliver them to the SAM and CheMin analyzers inside the rover.

 Since early 2015 the percussive mechanism in the drill that helps chisel into rock has had an intermittent electrical short.
 On December 1, 2016, the motor inside the drill caused a malfunction that prevented the rover from moving its robotic arm and driving to another location.
 The fault was isolated to the drill feed brake, and internal debris is suspected of causing the problem.
 By December 9, 2016, driving and robotic arm operations were cleared to continue, but drilling remained suspended indefinitely.
 The Curiosity team continued to perform diagnostics and testing on the drill mechanism throughout 2017, and resumed drilling operations on May 22, 2018.

+In 2026 photos showed the percussive drill stuck in a rock, holding it in the air.
+A later image showed the drill bit dislodged from the rock and broken pieces of rock on the surface.
+The rover has two extra drill bits, if replacements are needed.